Adult Protective Services (APS)

 What if you have a “feeling” about a situation but cannot verify details?
 APS workers are professional social workers trained to handle complex situations.
 Based on your report, the social worker will assess the situation and determine how best to respond.

-Anyone can make an APS report, however mandated reporters are required by law to report suspected abuse, neglect or exploitation of older adults or persons with disabilities immediately to APS.
-Visit the Virginia Department of Social Services website for a web-based training course: Mandated Reporters for Adult Abuse, Neglect and Exploitation.
+Anyone can make an APS report, however mandated reporters are required by law to immediately report suspected abuse, neglect or exploitation of older adults or persons with disabilities.
+Mandated reporters include:

 - Law enforcement officers